yvsoucom/yvsou-cms/COMMERCIAL-LICENSE.md

 ## 5. Legal

-This license is governed by the laws of China or Japan.
+This license is governed by the laws of China.
 Violating this agreement may result in termination of rights and legal action.

 ---